Tooling

 For more details, please see the fullstack FastAPI example.

-You can tell your AI buddy to test the html it created for you by all itself, by using this command
+You can tell your AI buddy to test the html it created for you by all itself, by using this command (that comes with our python tools):

 cute-browser